lyanasky/lyanasky/README.md

 Meet Eliana Walters, a versatile professional with a passion for learning and technology.
 With a background in English and years of experience as an administrative manager, I embarked on an exciting career transition into the tech industry.

-Driven by curiosity and a desire to expand her skill set, I turned to SheCodes.io to learn the foundations of front-end development.
+Driven by curiosity and a desire to expand my skill set, I turned to SheCodes.io to learn the foundations of front-end development.
 Through their engaging workshops, I gained practical knowledge in HTML, CSS, and JavaScript, equipping me with the tools to build captivating user interfaces.

 Eager to delve deeper into the world of data analysis, I pursued training with Google, honing my analytical skills and uncovering valuable insights from complex datasets.
 My expertise in data analysis allows me to make data-driven decisions and contribute to business growth.